 When will my Zantiks unit be shipped?

-Unless otherwise stated, shipping usually occurs within a month of your order being placed.
+Unless otherwise stated, products are typically shipped within 4 weeks of an order being placed.

 Will I have to purchase software upgrades later on?

-Currently all software upgrades are included for at least 2 years after you purchase the unit/s.
-You would be given a downloadable file when the time comes to update without additional purchase.
+Currently all software upgrades are free to Zantiks users for the life of their systems.
+We send a downloadable *.zup file when the time comes to update.

 Would tech support/ part replacement/ warranty be available to labs with Zantiks units?

-The warranty is for 2 years, which covers the physical unit.
-We happily help get you up and running, but also answer any questions you may have in the future.
+All Zantiks systems come with a 2 year warranty.
+This covers the physical unit.
+We provide free online support to get you up and running, and answer any questions you may have in the future.

 If we needed to use the warranty or order replacement parts in the future, would we be sending/ receiving packages to/ from the UK and be responsible for shipping costs?

-If replacement parts are needed, we ask that you package the equipment for shipping, Zantiks would cover shipping costs.
+If replacement parts are needed, we ask that you package the equipment for shipping, Zantiks will cover the shipping costs.

 What manipulanda and cue signals are available?